-WPA3 security looks to triumph over WPA2 systems when it comes to open networks with an enhanced protection system.
-WPA3 routers will use Wi‑Fi CERTIFIED Enhanced Open — this means that even when the devices connect to the WiFi router on an open network, there is strong encryption between the device and the router.
+WPA3 security also triumphs over WPA2 systems when it comes to open networks with an enhanced protection system.
+WPA3 routers use Wi‑Fi CERTIFIED Enhanced Open, meaning that even when the devices connect to the WiFi router on an open network, there is strong encryption between the device and the router.

 So even if a hacker is listening in, first they have to break through the WiFi encryption, then break a totally different set between the web browser and the bank, or the specific teller machine and the financial systems they’re talking to.
 Nothing is absolutely secure, but making unauthorized users work twice as hard to get the information they shouldn’t have, it makes people safer all around.

 When deciding between WPA3 Personal and WPA3 Enterprise, the target environment is the most important factor.
 While regular home users can theoretically benefit from the superior protection provided by WPA3 Enterprise and its 192-bit mode, the increased setup difficulty outweighs the benefits.

 |Full name||WiFi Protected Access 2||WiFi Protected Access 3|

 |Session key size||128 bits||128 bits / 256 bits|

 |Session authentication method||Pre-Shared Key (PSK)||Simultaneous Authentication of Equals (SAE)|

 Even at the time of writing this article, not all WiFi routers available on the market support WPA3.
 Fortunately, it’s easy to tell which do support the standard because all 802.11ax WiFi systems are required to ship with WPA3 Personal and WPA3 Enterprise support.